Castle Hill, Kettle's Yard and Great St. Mary's

 your left eventually giving way to the riverside meadows - the

 The Backs at Trinity.

 Lovely views emerge of the back of St. Johns and Trinity colleges.
 An aside: my friend Deb fell into one of the muddy ditches here one Christmas Day morning - what a hoot!

-Turn left into Garret Hostel Lane, crossing the Cam once more (if the Colleges are open you can continue further along the Backs and turn left walking through King's College and out onto King's Parade).
+Turn left into Garret Hostel Lane, crossing the Cam once more (if the Colleges are open you can continue further along the Backs and turn left walking through King's College and out onto King's Parade, but it'll cost ya if you haven't got a Camcard).
 Continue on, turning right at the junction into Trinity Lane.
 Then turn left up the cobbled Senate House Passage, at the end of which you'll find yourself back at Great St. Mary's church.

 King's College Chapel and the Senate house from the top of Great St. Mary's tower.